KLpradhan2002/simple-calculator/README.md

 # simple-calculator
 This is a simple calculator app that can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It is built with HTML, CSS, and JavaScript only.
+It is built with HTML, CSS, and JavaScript only and it is also a responsive.
 No frameworks or libraries are used.

 # Features
 The calculator has a user-friendly interface with buttons for digits and operators.